 BJP stages protest seeking Tamil orator's arrest

-BJP cadres, led by senior state party leader, staged a protest demonstration here on Wednesday, demanding the arrest of a Tamil orator for his 'provocative' remarks against Prime Minister Narendra Modi and Home Minister Amit Shah.
+BJP stages protest seeking Tamil orator's arrest (Eds: Adds details on release of protesters, next action plan) Chennai, Jan 1 (PTI): BJP cadres, led by senior state party leaders, staged a protest demonstration here on Wednesday, demanding the arrest of a Tamil orator for his 'provocative' remarks against Prime Minister Narendra Modi and Home Minister Amit Shah.
 The protesters, including BJP National Secretary H Raja, raised slogans against Nellai Kannan for his alleged remarks, and they were were detained by police.

 The demonstration was held near Gandhi statue point on the Marina beach front and the protesters were taken away to a marriage hall at nearby Mylapore and detained there.
+Later, they were allowed to leave and the BJP said the next course of action to seek Kannan's arrest would be decided by the State leadership.

-Police said they had not granted permission for anyone to hold a protest on or around Marina beach.
+Police said they had not permitted anyone to stage a protest on or around Marina beach and hence it was a violation and a case would be registered against the protesters.
+Former Union Minister Pon Radhakrishnan and other senior leaders, including L Ganesan and C P Radhakrishnan, took part.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)